Coventry City F.C.: Former Players' Association

 In February 2007 a Former Players' Association was launched.
 Set up by club historian and statistician Jim Brown, former 1980s player Kirk Stephens and a committee of volunteers, its aim was to bring former players of the club together and cherish their memories.
 To qualify for membership players have to have made at least one first-team competitive appearance for the club or been a manager.

-Around 50 former stars of the club attended the launch including Coventry City legends George Hudson, Cyrille Regis, Charlie Timmins and Bill Glazier.
+About 50 former stars of the club attended the launch including Coventry City legends George Hudson, Cyrille Regis, Charlie Timmins and Bill Glazier.
 The association's first newsletter was published in autumn 2007 and a website launched.
 The launch of 2007 was followed by subsequent Legends' Days.
 The 2009 event, held at the home game against Doncaster Rovers was attended by 43 former players including the first visit to Coventry for many years of Roy Barry and Dave Clements.
 In March 2012 the membership had increased past the 200 mark with former captain Terry Yorath inducted as the 200th member at the 2012 Legends' Day.

 Legends’ Day has become an almost permanent fixture amongst Coventry supporters.
 Legends’ Day has been held almost every year since the Inaugural Event.
 The only exceptions being in 2014 when the club were exiled playing home games in Northampton and in 2020 and 2021 after fans were shut out of stadiums as a result of the COVID-19 pandemic.